General Questions

 Massage techniques such as cupping, deep tissue, myofascial release, neuromuscular massage, and Active Release Techniques are used daily in our offices.

-Our Doctor of Physical Therapy is on staff to help with any situations that may need a special assessment or physical therapy prescribed by an MD.
+Our Doctor is on staff to help with any situations that may need a special assessment or physical therapy prescribed by an MD.

 We offer so many modalities that sometimes we can’t put everything in a short concise group, however, here are some of the tools we use to help you resolve your pain: